-Charging hubs also harbour greater potential to be supplied by on-site renewable energy sources, such as solar car park canopies and we will investigate the potential for creative solutions such as these.
+Charging hubs also harbour greater potential to be supplied by on-site renewable energy sources, such as solar car park canopies.
 There is also greater flexibility and incentives to offer disabled charging bays where there are higher numbers of concentrated charge points, however solutions for on-street charging for disabled home-owners is recognised as an area of importance as EV uptake increases in future years.